 - Southborough High School highlights features such as the school's reputation for innovation and the staff social committee

-- George Abbot School sets out a long list of reasons to work there, including extra-curricular activities and benefits such as a staff healthcare plan
+- George Abbot School sets out a long list of reasons to work there, including benefits such as a staff healthcare plan

 - The careers page on The Key's website describes 'Life at The Key' and lists all the benefits available to staff

 Social media is very popular with teachers, but schools don't yet tend to use it for recruitment much.
 However, it can help you because:

 - There are many groups and forums where teachers talk and share ideas – you can post vacancies in front of large, tailored audiences

 - Candidates can get a day-by-day sense of school life through a well-maintained Facebook page or Twitter account – use it to highlight your school's best bits

 - It is free to use and can save you money

 If you don't have school social media profiles, set them up with help from our article on how to use social media for publicity and communications.

 Once you're set up:

 - Post your advert on your school's profiles and ask your followers/connections to share it with others who would be interested